huggingface/blog/kv_cache_quantization.md

 - S is the scale calculated as `(maxX - minX) / (max_val_for_precision - min_val_for_precision)`
 - Z is zeropoint calculated as `round(-minX / S)`

-To integrate kv quantization seamlessly in Transformers, we rely on [quanto](https://github.com/huggingface/quanto) library.
-Quanto is a toolkit for easy implementation and combination of different quantization tecniques.
-Currently available quantization precisions for the key-value cache are `int2` and `int4`.
+Currently the kv quantization works on [quanto](https://github.com/huggingface/quanto) backend and supports precisions `int2` and `int4`.
+Although we don't currently support other quantization backends, we are open to community contributions that could help integrate them.
+Specifically, quantization methods that do not need calibration data and can dynamically calculate lower-bit tensors on-the-fly can be easily integrated.

 # Comparing performance of fp16 and quantized cache